angelacastaneda/acsq.me/md/posts/EXAMPLE_POST.md

 tags: relevant tags that apply
 ---

+## title

-There's a predefined h2 tag with the title, so you don't need to worry about that.
-Just start typing out the post as you would.
+There's no longer predefined h2 tag with the title, so you need to worry about that. start typing out the post after you would need it.

 ### only use h3 on down cause h2 is reserved for that title tag